cms0008/dh-memoir/_sources/part2-1.md

-# In Which I Am Personally Attacked By The Topic Model
+# In Which I Am Personally Attacked by the Topic Model

 Once again, here’s what I expected to find in this corpus before I started investigating: